The Door County Half Marathon will be held Saturday, May 3, 2014 at 10 a.m. Registration opens Nov. 1, 2013.

 The Nicolet Bay 5k will use the same finish line as the half marathon.

-The new route for the half marathon will make for a cleaner finishing area for both races, allowing nearly all 5k partipants to finish before the half marathon runners come through, while providing amazing views of Horseshoe Island, the lake, and the lighthouse.
+The new route for the 5k will make for a cleaner finishing area for both races, allowing nearly all 5k partipants to finish before the half marathon runners come through, while providing amazing views of Horseshoe Island, the lake, and the lighthouse.

 MP3 players are allowed, but please keep the volume down in order to hear emergency vehicles or safety/directional information.
 Sorry, no dogs or strollers are allowed on the course due to space and safety concerns.
 Walkers are welcome.